CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/02_optimistic-concurrency-control/documentation.md

    > This line of code will modify a property of the item.
 Here we are modifying the **tags** collection property by adding a new **Tag** object.

-1. Add a new line of code to invoke the **UpsertItemAsync** method passing in both the item and the options:
+1. Add a new line of code inside try block to invoke the **UpsertItemAsync** method passing in both the item and the options:

    ```csharp
    response = await container.UpsertItemAsync(response.Resource, requestOptions: requestOptions);
    ```
-1. Add a new line of code to print out the description of the newley updates value:
+1. Add a new line of code inside try block to print out the description of the newley updates value:

  ```
  await Console.Out.WriteLineAsync($"Description :\t{response.Resource.description}");
  ```

-1. Add a new line of code to print out the **ETag** of the newly updated item:
+1. Add a new line of code inside try block to print out the **ETag** of the newly updated item:

    ```csharp
    await Console.Out.WriteLineAsync($"New ETag:\t{response.ETag}");